lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 **returns:** `bool` , true if the call on ERC725 account succeeded, false otherwise.

 **Important:** the message to sign MUST be of the following format: `<KeyManager address>` + `<signer nonce>` + `<_data payload>` .
+These 3 parameters MUST be:

+- packed encoded (not zero padded, leading `0`s are removed)
+- hashed with `keccak256`

+The final message MUST be signed using ethereum specific signature, based on [EIP712](https://eips.ethereum.org/EIPS/eip-712).

 <br>